 The Remuneration Policy supports the achievement of the goals set in the Company’s Strategic Plan by promoting, through a balanced use of performance measures in the short and long-term incentive systems, the alignment of senior management’s interests with the priority of creating sustainable value for shareholders over the medium to long-term.

-The 2023-2025 Long-Term Equity-based Incentive Plan supports the Strategic Plan guidelines by providing a specific environmental sustainability and energy transition goal (with an overall weight of 35%), made up of targets related to decarbonisation, energy transition and circular economy.
+The 2023-2025 Long-Term Equity-based Incentive Plan supports the Strategic Plan guidelines by providing a specific environmental sustainability and energy transition goals, allocating them an overall weight of 35%.

-According to what is reported on page 11 of the Report on the 2024 Remuneration Policy and remuneration paid 2023, the comparison between the trend of TSR and total CEO/GM remuneration in the 2015-2023 period shows a good correlation.
+According to what is reported on page 11 of the Report on the 2025 Remuneration Policy and remuneration paid 2024, the comparison between the trend of TSR and total CEO/GM remuneration continues to show a high correlation throughout the period from 2015-2024.

-The 2024 Eni Remuneration Policy for Directors, Auditors, Chief Operating Officers and Other Managers with Strategic Responsibilities was approved by the Board of Directors on April 4, 2024 and, keeping remuneration levels unchanged with respect to the previous Policy, has one substantial innovation which is the introduction of a Employee Stock Ownership Plan (ESOP) for all employees.
-The Policy is intended to attract and retain individuals of high managerial standard, and motivate them to achieve sustainable long-term objectives.
+The 2025 Remuneration Policy for Directors, Statutory Auditors, Chief Operating Officers and Other Managers with Strategic Responsibilities was approved by the Board of Directors on March 18, 2025 and maintained remuneration levels unchanged with respect to the previous Policy.

 MARKET REFERENCES | |